rlima7/DoeServ/README.md

 # DoeServ
- Simple android project for contacting charities, with Firebase and geolocation.
+ Simple android project for contacting charities with Firebase and geolocation.
 Beta version [Android day]